"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Money-Back Guarantee Policy

-Sometimes, for unknown reasons, no matter how good it is, the product won’t just fit in.
+Sometimes, for unknown reasons, the product won’t fit in, no matter how good.

 How do WPForms and Gravity Forms manage customers’ refund requests?
 What sort of refund policy do they offer?